mahdi-b/symTyper_docs/Web.rst

 =========   ==============================================================================================================================================================================
 =========   ==============================================================================================================================================================================
 Perfect     A query sequence that aligns perfectly or with very high similarity to a unique symbiont reference in the database (e.g., 100% similarity to 100% of the length of the target)
-Unique 	    A query sequence that aligns umabiguously to symbiont reference in the database. (e.g., :math:`>=` user defined %
+Unique 	    A query sequence that aligns unambiguously to symbiont reference in the database. (e.g., :math:`>=` user defined %
 	    similarity to 100% target length and the bit score for the best hit is at least 3 orders or magnitude larger than than that for the second hit);
-ShortNew    A query sequence shorer than the average sequence in the reference database
+ShortNew    A query sequence shorter than the average sequence in the reference database
-	    but which aligns with high similarity to a unique reference according to the dynamic similarity threshold (See :ref:`dynamic_similarity`)
+	    but aligns with high similarity to a unique reference according to the dynamic similarity threshold (See :ref:`dynamic_similarity`)
 =========   ==============================================================================================================================================================================

 Multiples View
 ++++++++++++++++

-The Multiples View is a graphical representation of corrected sybtypes counts to which ambiguous sequences map.
+The Multiples View is a graphical representation of the corrected subtypes count to which ambiguous sequences map.
 The algortihm used to resolved multiple hits is described in the :ref:`multiple_hits` and detailed in the manuscript.